kazi-shahin/stripe-script-for-payemnt/README.md

 ]
 ```

-- Step 4: Make payment by calling `create` method of `Charge` class with the object
+- Step 4: Make payment by calling `create` method of `Charge` class (filename Charge.php) with the object
 ```
 [
     "amount"        => '500',  // required, Amount always multiply by 100